The 9 Most Overlooked Steps To Bringing a Creative Dream Project To Life

 Small yeses to your creativity make dream projects come alive and stay alive.

 Small yeses keep things hopping.
-They ensure you keep generating ideas and remain eager to tend to the project.
+They ensure you keep generating ideas and stay eager to tend to the project.

 “Worlds are made of many small yeses,” writes Booth.